opennomad/web-api-compare/README.md

 A simple REST web API in different languages.

-the `test.sh` does a few simpler curl calls and returns the results.
+The `test.sh` does a few simple curl calls and returns the results.
 There should be 200, 200, 400, 200 along with the actual output.

 To run the siege test simply call